 Threatened and Endangered and Other Rare Species.
 The northern long-eared bat (Myotis septentrionalis; federally threatened) exists at Camp Ravenna.
 There are no other federally listed species and no critical habitat on Camp Ravenna.
-The AOC has not been previously surveyed for rare, threatened, or endangered species at the AOC (OHARNG 2014).
+The AOC has not been previously surveyed for rare, threatened, or endangered species; however, there have been no documented sightings of rare, threatened, or endangered species at the AOC (OHARNG 2014).